carneades/carneades-3/doc/manual/notes.md

 - Possible bug:   accepting a conclusion of some argument which is out causes an argument which has this accepted statement as its only premise to be undecided (0.5) instead of in (1.0).
 That is, accepting a statement does not override the arguments about the statement, but rather works as some kind of conflicting "argument" which causes conclusions depending on this statement to become undecided/uncertain.
 Perhaps this is correct for grounded semantics, but it is much different than our previous system.
 This needs to be checked.

-- Import from CAF
-- Changing Answers to Questions in the policy analysis tool
-- Change the instruction to
-	- use .carneades.properties
-	- ./build.sh --dev   (with two dashes)

 - The user interfaces currently requires schemes to have headers with a title and maybe a description.
 Should be optional.

 - Need a validator for models/theories.

 - Revise the Introduction in the user interface to make it independent of the chosen model.

 - Bug in the dialog component (?)  when using cyclic rules.
 See inverse rules for descendents and ancestors.

 - Redesign the dialog component to ask all questions in a cateory, not matter which goal the inference engine tries to solve first.
 (The order of the questions should respect the partial order defined by the :followups relation.)

 - Simplify the installation process of the server?
 One jar file, requiring just the .carneades.properites configuration file to be modified?